 She winced.
 Let’s face it.
 It isn’t possible to explain love in a language created to arrange fishing laws.

-“I understand.”
-Kyo said, and she knew he did.
-The words between them were limited, but they managed to make it work most days.
-Droplets and ice shards rained onto the pavement as he gestured at the window.
+Droplets and ice shards rained onto the pavement as Kyo gestured at the window.
 “That one has a lacumaid on it.”

 Kyo wrinkled in nose.
-“Mer… Humans don’t know the difference.” he smiled at her, “You know the difference.”
+“Mermaid… Humans don’t know the difference.” he widened his eyes, “You know the difference.
+Merfolk are…”

 Kyo squirmed, making the high-pitched trill she’d learnt was laughter.
 Sometimes she wondered if the sound of English amused him more than the pun.